next-theme/hexo-generator-searchdb/README.md

 Seach data generator plugin for Hexo.

 This plugin is used for generating a search index file, which contains all the necessary data of your articles that you can use to write a local search engine for your blog.
-Supports both XML and JSON format output.
+Supports both JSON and XML format output.
+The JSON format is recommended, as it has a smaller size and avoids encoding issues.

 ## Install